Jubilee Gallery

 There are several steps involved with planning out a project beginning with a well-thought-out proposal, carefully selected artwork and exhibition schedule.

-Consider this criteria for your proposal:
+Consider these criteria for your proposal:

 • Does the curated project demonstrate artistic excellence in terms of creativity, skill and innovation?